Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-luck-legends/roll/tossing-tiger-rolling-dragon/rules/_index.md

 Played the base game and ready for more?
 Or looking to tweak the game to fit your playing group better?
 Check out these variants and expansions!

+{{% rules-block heading="Variant: Simulwars" id="simulwars" %}}

+Instead of waging wars between 2 players at a time, everyone wages their war _simultaneously_.
+Each round,

+* In clockwise order (from current start player) ...
+* Everyone simply picks an opponent that isn't in a war yet ...
+* Until _all players_ are in a war.

+Now your players have been divided into pairs, and they can just wage war at the same time!
+No need to wait.

+If you have an **odd** number of players, the start player of a round does not join a war.
+Instead, they might arbiter if others are waging their war legally.

+{{% /rules-block %}}

 {{% rules-block heading="Variant: Highscore" %}}

 For a **deeper and more tactical game**, change the rules for who wins the game.